In the first year, over 2,600 claims were submitted and over £3.4 million was paid out to eligible teachers

 Additional payments are part of DfE’s strategy for the recruitment and retention of teachers.
-They want to support teachers to join and stay in the profession and this is where the new services come in.
+They want to support teachers to join and stay in the profession by specifically targeting teachers within the first 5 years of their career, and this is where the new services come in.
 The project ran from March 2019 to April 2020.

 The first service we worked on was for teachers to claim back their student loan repayments and the second was for maths and physics teachers to claim additional payments.

 A team of civil servants, dxw, and our partner agency for this project, Paper, worked together to design services that would support these 2 policies.

 In the first year of the service, teachers had submitted over 2,600 claims across both policies.
 DfE staff had validated claims and paid out over £3.4 million to eligible teachers.